functionzz/genai/files/mockup.md

 ![Storage View](./imgs/Storage.jpg)

 **Description:**
-- Represents how files are managed within the app—possibly showing a table with columns for file status, email (if shared), or amounts.
+- Represents how files are managed within the app possibly showing a table with columns for file status, email (if shared), or amounts.
 - Allows filtering, viewing the current files in storage, or performing other organizational tasks (e.g., delete, rename).
-- Reinforces the “one-stop” nature of Guru App by combining both chat functionality and file management in a single interface.
+- Reinforces the “one stop” nature of Guru App by combining both chat functionality and file management in a single interface.

 ---